mouserd/neblio-slack-bot/README.md

 1. Follow the instructions to create your very own Slack workspace: [https://slack.com/create](https://slack.com/create)
 2. Create a **Bot** for your new workspace using the Custom Integrations page: [https://slack.com/apps/manage/custom-integrations](https://slack.com/apps/manage/custom-integrations)
+You may have to search for "Bots" and then click "Add Configuration", this should then guide you through setting up a new bot.
 Take note of the **Username** and **API Token** of your bot, we'll need those later (see [Installation](#installation)).

 ### Raspberry Pi